 Finding meaning and purpose throughout difficult times as part of the grieving process

-Hashtag COVID19 and Coronavirus on social media and we come across many posts encouraging us to focus on the silver lining and to find meaning and purpose throughout the current world situation; one post in particular asks us which zone we want to be in – the fear zone, learning zone or the growth zone?
-Many of these quotes and infographics are inspirational for sure but we must remember that finding silver linings, and meaning and purpose throughout difficult times is a journey, and one that almost certainly catapults us into the depth and darkness of the grieving process along the way.
+Hashtag COVID19 and Coronavirus on social media and we were bombarded with posts encouraging us to focus on the silver lining and to find meaning and purpose throughout the current world situation; one post in particular asked us which zone we want to be in – the fear zone, learning zone or the growth zone?
+Many of these quotes and infographics were inspirational for sure but we must remember that finding silver linings, and meaning and purpose throughout difficult times is a journey, and one that almost certainly catapults us into the depth and darkness of the grieving process along the way.
+I wrote about my dark night of the soul throughout the pandemic here.

 Many years ago after receiving the news that my 12th IVF cycle had failed, I was encouraged to ‘just think positive and focus on the silver lining’.
 In that moment, all I felt was pain; excruciating, deep, black hole kind of pain.
 It was pain not only because of the loss of a dream but the pain of my trauma history.
 It was a seven-year journey through hell and back before I could see light at the end of the tunnel.
 Having become a mother through adoption 8 years ago – I now find myself saying often, ‘thank goodness for infertility, we wouldn’t be blessed with these amazing children otherwise!’
 Entering the growth zone takes time.

 In That Discomfort You’re Feeling Is Grief, David Kessler – co-author with Elisabeth Kubler Ross of On Grief and Grieving – discusses their five stages of grief and his new work on the sixth stage of grief – finding meaning.
 The stages are not linear and we may find ourselves moving in and out.
-In this current global crisis, it might look like:
+Throughout the Coronavirus Crisis, it looked like:

 1. Denial: This virus won’t affect us, we are only in our twenties